 Figure 9.45 shows the model fit to the adult ART data.
 The model fit to the ART programme data is good (panel d).
 Unlike the other provinces, Western Cape has always reported current enrolment, not cumulative enrolment, so we would expect to see consistency between the reported totals and the modelled totals in the period before 2010.
 The Western Cape also differs from the other provinces in having more data on the proportion of adult ART patients who are male, and the model appears quite consistent with these data (panel c).
-When compared against the survey estimates, model estimates of ART coverage appear slightly too low in 2017.
-The modelled age distribution of adults on ART is reasonably consistent with programme data (panels e and f).
+The modelled age distribution of adults on ART is reasonably consistent with programme data (panels e and f), although the model under-estimates the proportion of women in the 20-29 age group (a problem seen in a number of other provinces).

-Figure 9.45: Adult ART calibration in Western Cape Solid lines represent posterior means and dashed lines represent 95% confidence intervals.
+Figure 9.45: Adult ART calibration in Western Cape

+Solid lines represent posterior means and dashed lines represent 95% confidence intervals.
 Dots represent calibration data.

 Figure 9.46 shows the model fit to the vital registration data.
-Although the model matches the female trends reasonably well, estimates of mortality in men tend to be lower than reported in the period after 2005.
+The model does not fit the data well: it generally over-estimates female mortality, while under-estimating male mortality in the period after 2012.